NCommander/dnscatcher/doc/technical_overview.md

 ### DNS CHK_IN Class
 A unique and almost unused feature of the DNS protocol is a mechanism known as classes, where multiple views of DNS data can be provided.
 It is intended to provide the same functionality as defined in the HTTP REST interface as a series of DNS RRTYPES implemented in the CHK_IN class.

-As domian name have a total max length of 253 characters, it is not practice to place this information within the IN class as the total length of a domain + suffix may exceed this length.
+As domian names have a total max length of 253 characters, it is not practice to place this information within the IN class as the total length of a domain + suffix may exceed this length.
 Furthermore, the IN class is supposed to be definitive information, and DNSCatcher would be violating it's own premise if it appended information to these records that were not posted by their original name servers.
 Thus the creation of a new DNS class is an appropiate way to relay this information.

 Exposing Catcher information via the DNS protocol is intended to allow for ease of implementation of Catcher devices in embedded or constrained environments, or allow easy creation of clients where a device already has a full DNS stack (aka, almost everything in existance today).

-The full desing of DNSCatcher's CHK_IN zone remains TBD.
+The full design of DNSCatcher's CHK_IN zone remains TBD.

 #### DNSSEC Considerations